Vault & VaultFactory Specification

 ### FactoryPolicy

 Returned by `VaultFactoryBaseV2.tokenCreationPolicies()`.
-Each struct describes one constraint the factory enforces on `NewTokenV6WithVaultParams`:
+Each struct describes one constraint the factory enforces on the **normalized launch validation payload** used by the current factory spec.

 ```solidity

-/// @notice A single constraint on the parameters passed to newTokenV6WithVault.
+/// @notice A single constraint on normalized launch validation data.

 struct FactoryPolicy {